Digital Filter Design Online Tool

 Digital filters are linear which means output of the filter is a linear function of its input.

 Filters are completely defined by their transfer function.
-Becasue Digital Filters are linear and time invariant (LTI), their transfer function can be completely characterised by their time response( impulse response Impulse Response
+Becasue Digital Filters are linear and time invariant (LTI), their transfer function can be completely characterised by their time response( impulse response Impulse Response The impulse that is referred to in the term impulse response is generally a short-duration time-domain signal.
+The output of the filter is simply the input signal convolved with the impulse response function.
+The center term of the convolution is the output.

 For continuous-time systems, this is the Dirac delta function δ(t),